 Looking for a Faculty Member?

 A graduate of Canada’s National Ballet School, Catherine began her professional career with The National Ballet of Canada under Artistic Director Erik Bruhn.
-She went on to a successful commercial/film career in Los Angeles that includes five film industry awards as Co-Producer of the dance documentary An Impossible Dream.
+She went on to a successful commercial/film career in Los Angeles that includes five film industry awards as Co-Producer of the dance documentary An Improbable Dream.
 In 2013, she joined the dance faculty at Arizona School for the Arts and The School of Ballet Arizona and is also a certified yoga instructor.
 This is Catherine’s second year with Marin Ballet.